In the Land of Dreams

 Each night, as my Spirit roams

-In spheres of slumber vast,
+In vast spheres of slumber,

-of flesh and earthly limitations;
+Of flesh and earthly limitations;

 I am an all‐pervading Son of God,

-No longer caged in brittle, dingy clod,
+No longer lumped in dingy clod,

-Nor tied by tangible cords of birth,
+Nor tied by thick cords to birth and death,

-In dreamland’s limitless acres,
+In dreamland’s limitless domain

-My Spirit revels in freedom—
+My Spirit revels in its freedom;

 Drinking, breathing gladness;